-The Group's consolidated financial statements are presented in SGD, which is also the Company's and its subsidiaries' functional currency.
+The financial statements are presented in SGD, which is also the Company's functional currency.
 Each entity in the Group determines its own functional currency and items included in the financial statements of each entity are measured using that functional currency.